itisusama-writer/152410/chapter-2.md

 Instead, Ayesha felt a growing unease she couldn't name.
 Maybe it was the mountains themselves, too tall, too close, their shadows falling across the road like prison bars.
 Or maybe it was the way Areeba's lips were moving silently, forming words no one could hear.

-When Ayesha blinked, her cousin's lips were still.
+When Ayesha blinked, her sister's lips were still.
 Had she imagined it?

 Finally, the bus rounded a bend and Naran Bazar sprawled below them, a cluttered ribbon of hotels and shops wedged into the valley, the river rushing alongside it.
 Even in the off-season, the main bazaar buzzed with activity.
 Tour jeeps kicked up dust.
 Street vendors called out their wares.
 Tourists in colorful jackets browsed shops selling shawls and wooden crafts.